IntroductionLearn about our iconic blue duck/whio, that's only found in New Zealand and faces a risk of becoming

 Feral cats, domestic dogs and ferrets are also known predators.
 Rats and possums have been recorded at nests and are likely to take eggs.

-During the late summer moult period, blue duck are flightless making them even more vulnerable to attacks.
+During the late summer moult period whio are flightless, making them even more vulnerable to attack.

 Unlike some endangered bird species, whio cannot simply be transferred to off-shore islands because they rely on large areas of quality, fast flowing riverine habitat that is unavailable on islands.